Food in Rome and Where to Eat in Rome

 Trippa alla Romano’s main ingredient is tripe, which is the edible lining from the stomach of cattle.
 In Rome, tripe was traditionally eaten on Saturdays, but these days you can find it every day on a traditional trattoria menu.
 Made with thin, strips of tripe slowly cooked with tomatoes, onions, garbanzo beans and mint and then topped with a generous sprinkle of salty Pecorino Romano.

 This ancient dish is made with the heart, lungs, and liver of a lamb or a very young goat.
 The organs are sautéed with onions and artichokes and braised with wine.
 Served when everything is melded together and tender it is sprinkled with a little mint and lemon juice.
 According to the experts, the best place for Coratella in Rome is Perilli Via Marmorata 39, Testaccio, Rome, 00153

 Rigatoni con la Pajata

-A traditional pasta dish where the sauce made with pajata which is the intestines of milk-fed veal.
-The intestines combined with the rennet in them creates a creamy luxurious sauce or gravy.
-These are then bathed in a tomato sauce, pecorino cheese and served with rigatoni pasta.
+A traditional pasta dish where the sauce is made with pajata which is the intestines of milk-fed veal.
+The intestines combined with the rennet in them create a creamy luxurious sauce or gravy.
+These are then bathed in a tomato sauce, and pecorino cheese and served with rigatoni pasta.